Time zone: Railway time

 In the 19th century, as transportation and telecommunications improved, it became increasingly inconvenient for each location to observe its own solar time.
-In November 1840, the Great Western Railway started using GMT kept by portable chronometers.
-This practice was soon followed by other railway companies in Great Britain and became known as Railway Time.
+In November 1840, the British Great Western Railway started using GMT kept by portable chronometers.
+This practice was soon followed by other railway companies in Great Britain and became known as railway time.

 Around August 23, 1852, time signals were first transmitted by telegraph from the Royal Observatory.
 By 1855, 98% of Great Britain's public clocks were using GMT, but it was not made the island's legal time until August 2, 1880.
 Some British clocks from this period have two minute hands, one for the local time and one for GMT.

-On November 2, 1868, the then British Colony of New Zealand officially adopted a standard time to be observed throughout the colony.
+On November 2, 1868, the British Colony of New Zealand officially adopted a standard time to be observed throughout the colony.
 It was based on longitude 172°30′ east of Greenwich, that is 11 hours 30 minutes ahead of GMT.
 This standard was known as New Zealand Mean Time.

 Timekeeping on North American railroads in the 19th century was complex.
 Each railroad used its own standard time, usually based on the local time of its headquarters or most important terminus, and the railroad's train schedules were published using its own time.
 Some junctions served by several railroads had a clock for each railroad, each showing a different time.
+Because of this a number of accidents occurred when trains from different companies using the same tracks mistimed their passings.

+Around 1863, Charles F. Dowd proposed a system of hourly standard time zones for North American railroads, although he published nothing on the matter at that time and did not consult railroad officials until 1869.
+In 1870 he proposed four ideal time zones having north–south borders, the first centered on Washington, D.C., but by 1872 the first was centered on meridian 75° west of Greenwich, with natural borders such as sections of the Appalachian Mountains.
+Dowd's system was never accepted by North American railroads.